-• The first year the electricity network asset has in the capital base is zero, not one.
-For example, when the economic depreciation period is 30 years, this will generate full capital cost during the years zero to 29, which is then 30 years.
+• During first year the age of the electricity network asset is zero, not one.
+For example, when the economic depreciation period is 30 years, the asset will generate full capital cost during the years zero to 29, which is then 30 years.